handprint : mixing green

 the green mixing system

-Basics of Green Mixing.
-Let's start with a fundamental rule of mixing greens: green mixtures require three paints.
-A tube paint by itself isn't enough, and typically a mixture of two paints is insufficient too.
+It is hard to see the basics of green mixtures behind "primary" color dogma and color wheel simplifications.
+So let's start with the fundamental rule of mixing greens: green mixtures require three paints.
+A single tube paint by itself isn't enough, and routinely a mixture of two paints is insufficient too.

 The three necessary paints are:

-basic elements of the green mixing system
+basic paint mixing in the green mixing system

 technique